-A large, distinctive, pale brownish agaric, it has a scaly cap, white gills, and a pale brownish stem with ring; it grows solitary, scattered or clustered on soil in open grassy places and in mixed woods.
+Macrolepiota procera, also known as the Parasol Mushroom, is a spectacularly large, distinctive, pale brownish agaric that has a scaly cap, white gills, and a pale brownish stem with a snakeskin pattern and ring.
+It grows solitary, scattered or clustered on soil in open grassy places and in mixed woods.

 pallid brown decorated with darker brown broad scales, starts off egg shaped and then bell shaped until the cap margin detaches from the stripe.
 The base colour becomes lighter with age.
 Dark scales appear on top when the brown surface cracks up from the smooth, central bump.
 Gills